Edvinas01/meme-stream/CONTRIBUTING.md

 gradlew.bat build
 ```

-Then make your changes and submit your pull request.
+Then make your changes, test them out and submit your pull request.

+Some things to consider:
+* No code style is enforced as long as existing files are not altered.
+* Tests are not required but are welcome.